chainer/chainermn/docs/source/installation/troubleshooting.rst

 Check SSH connection
 ~~~~~~~~~~~~~~~~~~~~~~

-To use ChainerMN on multiple hosts, you need to login computing hosts,
+To use ChainerMN on multiple hosts, you need to connect to computing hosts,
-including the one you are currently logged in, via ssh without
+including the one you are currently logged into, via ssh without
 password authentication (and preferably without username).::

   $ ssh host00 'hostname'